-Future Initiatives: The next phase involves a detailed analysis of the university's potential for reducing greenhouse gas emissions and the formulation of a comprehensive strategy that aligns with the university's mission.
+Future Initiatives: The next phase of the Chula Race to Zero project involves a detailed analysis of the university's potential for reducing greenhouse gas emissions and the formulation of a comprehensive strategy that aligns with the university's mission.
 Five key strategies, encompassing energy efficiency, alternative energy, waste management, transportation, and green agriculture and forestry, will be explored.
 Notably, existing technologies with a proven track record will be prioritized.
-Potential measures will be carefully assessed considering their technological feasibility, economic viability, and environmental implications.
-The goal is to develop a sustainable and integrated approach for the university's continued development.
+Potential measures will be carefully assessed to consider their technological feasibility, economic viability, and environmental implications.
+The goal is to develop a sustainable and integrated approach for the university's continued